Wilson Mizner: Biography

-That Wilson was a ballad singer, medical lecturer, "general utility man in a segregated district," songwriter, and a roulette-wheel fixer are all undocumented except in Wilson's own unreliable words.
+That Wilson Mizner was a ballad singer, medical lecturer, "general utility man in a segregated district", songwriter, and roulette-wheel fixer are all undocumented except in his own unreliable words.

 Warner Bros.

-Around 1931, Warner Bros. head producer Darryl Zanuck hired Mizner to work as a top screenplay writer for the studio's First National films.
+Around 1931, Warner Bros. chief producer Darryl Zanuck hired Mizner to work as a screenplay writer for the studio's First National movies.
 While at the studio, Mizner had hardly any respect for authority and found it difficult to work with studio boss Jack Warner.
-Mizner, however, would indeed become a valuable asset to the studio's films.
-As time went by, Warner became more tolerant of Mizner and invested in the Brown Derby restaurant.
+Mizner, however, would indeed become a valuable asset to the studio's movies.
+As time went by, Warner became more tolerant of Mizner and invested in the Brown Derby restaurants.

+Death

+Mizner died from a heart attack on April 3, 1933.